ltl3A87/starter-academic/content/home/accomplishments.md

   # certificate_url = "https://www.datacamp.com"
   date_start = "2019-10-18"
   # date_end = "2017-12-21"
-  description = """I Led a team to build a management system for Premiere Performances, which is a NGO to implemente search function, nodes graph visualization, engagement and likeness of clients in the database.
-And we Won the bid from Premiere Performances with recognition of managers from J.P.
+  description = """I led a team to build a management system for Premiere Performances, which is a NGO, to implemente search function, nodes graph visualization, engagement and likeness of clients in the database.
+And we won the bid from Premiere Performances with recognition of managers from J.P.
 Morgan."""

 +++